adobe-platform/feature-flipper/docs/deployment.md

 ### AWS CLI

 A properly configured AWS CLI is required.
-If you don't have one locally you can set the needed environment variables as to [configure the CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment), then use the deployment container (which has the CLI installed) by typing from the repo root:
+If you don't have one locally you can set the needed environment variables as to [configure the CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment).

-`cd server && make enter_deploy_container`

 ### Docker